buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/PropertySets/Pset_CooledBeamPHistoryActive.md

+# Pset_CooledBeamPHistoryActive

 Performance history attributes for an active cooled beam.
 <!-- end of short definition -->